farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 **_I have a bad feeling about this..._**

 You want to accomplish a goal, but something or someone is in your way.
 A person might be keeping information private that you desperately need, a locked door might block you from moving forward to save your friend, or a group of thugs intercepts you in an alley and wants revenge for something you've done to them in the past.

 That's a challenge that needs to be overcome.

+To see how it turns out, we make an `action roll` by going through the following steps:

+## 1. Player Sets Their Goal

-The first step in knowing whether you overcome that challenge is to know what your character is doing.
+The first step in knowing whether or not your character overcomes the challenge is to know what they are doing and what is their goal.

-## Action

-When you make an action roll, you need to know which of the **12 Actions** your character is going for.
+Once the goal of your character has been established, the player decides which one of the **12 actions** they are going to use.
 Are they `Bonding` with a local merchant, or `Swaying` them into thinking that their prices are too high?

-Use the action rating (darkened dots beside the action) as your base dice pool.

-### Active Opposition

-Since NPCs don't roll for their actions, an action roll does double-duty: **it resolves the action of the PC as well as any NPCs that are involved**.

-The action roll tells us the results and the consequences of an action at the same time.
+The action rating is used to define the initial dice pool of the roll.

-On a `6`, the PC wins and gets what they wanted.
-On a `4 or 5`, both the PC and the NPC have an effect on the result.
-On a `1-3`, the NPC wins and results in a consequence for the PC.

-### No Action Dots

-If your character has no action rating for the chosen action, then you roll `2d6` and **pick the lowest result**.

-While to odds aren't great, you can always `push yourself`, `add tension` to the scene or get an `assist` to add more dice to your pool.
-More on that in [Even the Odds](#even-the-odds).

-For now, let's take a look at the different tools you can use to resolve the different situations that arise in your story.

-> #### Choosing an Action
+> #### Active Opposition
 >
-> The action you choose has an impact on the `effect` and the `position` of the roll.
+> In Charge, NPCs don't roll for their actions.
+NPCs automatically succeed at their actions unless players attempt to intervene.
+In this case, an action roll does double-duty: **it resolves the action of the PC as well as any NPCs that are involved**.
+This encourages players to get involved in the action and be proactive, rather than to sit back and be a passive participant.
 >
-> We will talk about those in a second, but just know that if you choose a certain action and aren't satisfied when the GM tells you what the effect or situation is, you can go back and pick another action.
+> The action roll tells us the results, and the consequences of an action at the same time.
+>
+> On a `6`, the PC wins and gets what they wanted.
+On a `4 or 5`, both the PC and the NPC have an effect on the result.
+On a > `1-3`, the NPC wins and the outcome results in a consequence for the PC.

-## Position
+## 2. GM Sets the Position

-If an obstacle is in your way, the GM needs to tell you in which `position` you are.
+The GM needs to set the `position` of the roll, based on the risks involved from failure.

 A situation is either in a `controlled`, `risky`, or `desperate` position.